exarobibliologist/Inspiration-Pad-Pro-Parser/README.md

 - Zebra-striped lines for easy reading
 - Support for numerical ranges without needing dice rolls
 - Change sub-table pick syntax from [|option1|option2] to [|option1|option2|]
+- Added multiple table picks using @ followed by a number, as in [@5 table]
+- Added clear seperation lines between generations in the Output Pane

 ### Mostly Complete
 1. Support for floating-point and integer math [MOSTLY COMPLETE]

 ### Future Goals
 - Add new logic syntax to IPP for better and easier random scripts
-  - Add multiple tables picks using @ and ! as modifiers
+  - Add multiple tables picks ! as modifiers
   - Add a/an English logic
 - Sub-table Interactive Rerolls (click on a particular part of the output to reroll just that section.)
 - Add HTML support